 The two normals are now each marked with a magenta X, which is visible above.
 (It doesn't matter which of the normals on the part were chosen to constrain, since they all point in the same direction.
 The choice is arbitrary.)
 This means that those two normals are constrained to point in the same direction (i.e., parallel); but it also locks the twist of the part about that axis, so it fully constrains the part's orientation.
 The same-orientation constraint is useful, because it completely specifies a part's orientation with a single constraint.

 We can try to drag the part's orientation and rotation now.
 We will find that it is still possible to translate the part anywhere, but impossible to rotate it, because that rotation is now fixed.
 To define the translation, we can use a point-coincident constraint.
 Select the two points marked in red in the image above, and choose Constrain → On Point.
-The two points will now be constrained to be coincident, locking the imported part's translation.
+The two points will now be constrained to be coincident, locking the linked part's translation.
 The imported part is now fully constrained.

 Next, we wish to place the seven dividers.
-We will again choose New Group → Import / Assemble, and specify divider.slvs.
+We will again choose New Group → Link / Assemble, and specify divider.slvs.
 The divider will appear in our assembly, initially with the wrong position and orientation.
 We therefore must drag it into roughly the position indicated below, with the longer of the divider's two tabs aligned to the slot on the base.
 We can do this with the mouse, by left-dragging the position and Shift+left-dragging the orientation.
-It may also be useful to choose Edit → Rotate Imported 90°, to rotate the imported part by exactly ninety degrees about the coordinate axis that's closest to normal to the screen.
+It may also be useful to choose Edit → Rotate Imported 90°, to rotate the linked part by exactly ninety degrees about the coordinate axis that's closest to normal to the screen.
 (So if we are looking onto the XY plane, for example, then it rotates the part about the Z axis.)

 As before, we can lock the orientation of the divider with a same-orientation constraint on one of its normals.
 One possible choice is to lock a normal on the divider against our coordinate system's X axis, which is drawn in red.
 The magenta X marks are again visible on the image below, indicating the two normals that are in the same orientation.